learn-co-curriculum/dsc-join-statements-lab/README.md

 ## CRM Schema

-In almost all cases, rather then just working with a single table we will typically need data from multiple tables.
+In almost all cases, rather then just working with a single table you will typically need data from multiple tables.
 Doing this requires the use of **joins ** using shared columns from the two tables.

-In this lab, we'll use the same Customer Relationship Management (CRM) database we used in our lecture before!
+In this lab, you'll use the same Customer Relationship Management (CRM) database that you saw from the previous lesson.
 <img src='Database-Schema.png' width=550>

 ## Connecting to the Database